 Vesting schedule.
-A vesting schedule vst_e (ten) determines the percentage of employer contributions that an employee keeps if she separates at a given tenure level.
-For instance, under a cliff vesting schedule, vst_e is equal to zero before the end of the vesting period and one afterward.
+An employee who separates from her employer before the end of the vesting period may lose part (or all) of the employer matching contribution.
+A vesting schedule $vst_e$ (ten) determines the percentage of employer contributions that an employee keeps if she separates at a given tenure level.
+For instance, under a cliff vesting schedule, $vst_e$ is equal to zero before the end of the vesting period and one afterward.
 Modeling the vesting schedule explicitly would introduce an additional continuous state variable to the dynamic problem: the amount of non-vested of DC wealth.
-Instead, I adjust employer contributions by a factor Υ_e (t, ten) proportional to the risk of losing unvested employer contributions.
-The adjustment factor Υ_e (t, ten) is given in equation (15).
+Instead, I adjust employer contributions by a factor $\Upsilon_e(t, ten)$ proportional to the risk of losing unvested employer contributions.
+The adjustment factor $\Upsilon_e(t, ten)$ is given in equation (15).
 It depends on both the cumulative job-separation probability and the vesting schedule.
-It is smaller than one and increasing in tenure before the end of the vesting period, and equal to one afterward.
-Importantly, this specification captures the fact that vesting matters more for employees who-based on their age and tenure-are more likely to separate from their employer.
+It is smaller than one and increasing in tenure before the end of the vesting period, and equal to one